Father Robert Happer, ThDip ACTh, Dip Min ACTh and BTh ACTh (Ridley)

 Bishop Michael has a Bachelor’s degree in Theology and has done post graduate studies in Biblical studies at the Gregorian University in Rome.

 He was ordained a priest in 1977 in the Franciscan Order.

 He served in Papua New Guinea as a missionary – in the West Sepik; as lecturer in Biblical Studies at the Newton Theological College and then as Principal of the College; as Bishop of the New Guinea Islands and then Bishop of Port Moresby.

-Bp Michael has served in parishes in Cooktown, Camperdown, Creswick and as Dean of Thursday Island.
+Bishop Michael has served in parishes in Cooktown, Camperdown, Creswick and as Dean of Thursday Island.

 He was also Bishop of Ballarat.

-Bp Michael is married to Bennita, a nurse, and has three children.
+Bishop Michael was married to the late Bennita Hough, a nurse, mother of his three grown children.
 He lives in Linton, west of Ballarat in Victoria.

 His interests are biblical languages, studying the Church’s use of the Bible, reading the story of the growth and development of the Bible, communicating the Bible to lay people and developing Christian resources for remote and rural communities and opening the Bible up and making it accessible for those who are searching for what it has to offer.

-Jennifer Lum, BA LLB (Syd.), GDLP
+Jennifer (Jen) Lum, BTH (Moore) BA LLB (Sydney)